Valar-Systems/MorningRope/README.md

 ## How to 3D print it

-Your window might open **from** the left **to** the right, or it might open **from** the right **to** the left.

-The only version available is the ability to open from right to left.
-The other version will be added later.

-Go to the repo folder "hardware" -> "Plastics" -> "open-left" -> "platters"
+Go to the repo folder "hardware" -> "Plastics" -> "platter"

-These PrusaSlicer platters are set up to print.
+The PrusaSlicer platter is set up to print.
 Otherwise just print the STLs individually (not recommended because print orientation is critical).

 ### Print Settings:
 * Use PETG **only**